minischetti/storybook/docs/addons/addon-types.md

 ### Toolbars

 Toolbar addons allow you to add your own custom tools in Storybook's Toolbar.
-For example the official [@storybook/backgrounds](../essentials/backgrounds.md) and the [storybook-addon-outline](https://github.com/chromaui/storybook-outline) use this pattern.
+For example the official [@storybook/backgrounds](../essentials/backgrounds.md) and [@storybook/addon-outline](https://github.com/storybookjs/storybook/tree/next/addons/outline) use this pattern.

 ![Storybook toolbar addon](./storybook-toolbar.png)